danielcifuentes54/aws-developer/README.md

   * Unified agent (New version)
     * more granularity

+## AWS Messagin

+* SQS: Queue model
+* SNS: pub/sub model
+* Kinesis: real-time streaming model

+## SQS

+* Producer: send messages
+* Consumer: poll messages
+* Fully managed service, used to decouple applications
+* Standard
+  * Can have duplicate messages
+  * Can have out of order
+* SQS queue access policies
+  * Cross account access
+  * Cross service access
+* Message visibility timeout
+  * After a message is polled by a consumer, it becomes invisible to other consumers
+  * A conusmer could call the ChangeMessageVisibility API to get more time
+* DLQ (Dead Letter Queue)
+  * If a consumer fails to process a message the message goes back to the queue.
+  * After the MaximumReceives threshold is exceeded, the message goes into DLQ
+  * The message retention period should have enough time to process  or debug the messages
 ### AWS CloudWatch Alarms

 * Used to trigger notifications for any metric